9034725985/puppeteer-page-metrics/readme.md

 Total load time is 1.241 seconds

-72% of CSS is unused, 1 total stylesheets
+NaN% of CSS is unused, 0 total stylesheets

 60% of JS is unused